Guild of One-Name Studies

-Our research of the Slade surname began in early 1970s.
-While much of the early research was in the United States, considerable data has also been gathered on immigrants from England and Canada.
+Our research of the Slade surname began in early 1970s in the United States.
 Data gathered from birth, marriage, death, wills, immigration, ships manifests and census documents indicated, early on, that there were six large Slade branches in the United States.
-The progenitors of these six Slade branches were already in the United States during Colonial times, prior to 1750.
+All the progenitors of these six Slade branches came from England, but were already in the United States during Colonial times, prior to 1750.
 These branches have all been confirmed with yDNA tests

 The Slade surname was registered with the Guild of One Name Studies in 2018 thereby expanding the study world wide.
 We have now added many families from England, Canada, Newfoundland & Australia, totaling more than 20,000 documented Slade individuals in our database.
-Most are linked to their families.
-Our database now includes Slade families from Australia, Canada, England, Ireland, Scotland, United States & Wales.
-Many of the families are linked to their ancestors who lived in England.
+Almost all are linked to their families and most of the families are linked to their ancestors who lived in England.
 We welcome correspondence with anyone world wide who is interested in the Slade surname.
 Please contact us at: firstname.lastname@example.org with any questions or inquiries.

 Slade, Slaid, Slayd, Slaed, Slad, Sled